Is sustainability and reducing your carbon footprint a business goal? Call us for a quote for renewable business energy.

 We care about creating a cleaner planet and helping your business to reduce its carbon footprint.
-With our knowledge and expertise, we can provide renewable energy options to support your organisation’s carbon reduction ambitions and improve your green credentials.
+That’s why we offer a range of low carbon and renewable energy options, to support your organisation’s sustainability ambitions.

 We are committed to helping tackle climate change and it’s important to us that you know the origin and quality of your renewable energy.

-That's why we're proud to offer a 100% renewable electricity product for business customers, independently certified by the Carbon Trust.
+That's why we're proud to offer a 100% renewable electricity product for business customers, independently verified by the Carbon Trust.

 The Carbon Trust is a mission-led organisation that is seeking to accelerate the delivery of sustainable, low carbon economies by helping governments, businesses and organisations across the world to reduce carbon emissions and achieve greater resource efficiency.

-Out of 168 registered electricity suppliers, only three have been certified by the Carbon Trust for their business renewable electricity products.
-We're the largest energy supplier to receive this assurance.
+Out of 62 registered and active business electricity suppliers, only three have been verified by the Carbon Trust for their business renewable electricity products.
+We're the largest electricity supplier to receive this assurance.

 Our renewable electricity for business product carries the Carbon Trust 100% renewable electricity label.
 This label gives your customers and stakeholders a clear visual signal that helps you verify the origin of your renewable electricity as part of your sustainability reporting requirements.

-From 2019 all large UK businesses will need to report greenhouse gas (GHG) emissions in their annual reports.
-All listed companies are already required to do this and many other organisations report voluntarily.
+All large UK businesses need to report on greenhouse gas (GHG) emissions in their annual reports.
+Many other organisations choose to report voluntarily.

-The GHG Protocol sets the global standard on how to measure, manage and report greenhouse gas (GHG) emissions.
+The GHG Protocol sets the global standard on how to measure, manage and report GHG emissions.
 It was developed by the World Resources Institute (WRI) and the World Business Council on Sustainable Development (WBCSD).

 A: Renewable energy comes from natural sources or processes that constantly replenish such as the sun, wind, waves, biomass and geothermal heat.
 Unlike energy produced from fossil fuels, renewable energy is a cleaner, more sustainable alternative that won't run out, and it helps reduce your carbon footprint.